Afrikaner nationalism: After apartheid

 Front National (South Africa); a political party in South Africa also emerged in the post-apartheid years promoting Afrikaner Nationalism.
-The party is linked to South Africa Today a media outlet that reports about South African farm attacks and other issues that affect white South Africans.
+The party is linked to South Africa Today media outlet that reports about South African farm attacks and other issues that affect white South Africans.

 The tradition of Christian-national education is continued by the Movement for Christian-National Education (Beweging vir Christelik-Volkseie Onderwys) which educates the youth about the Boere-Afrikaner volk in the Afrikaner Calvinist tradition, Boer culture and history as well as in the Afrikaans language.

 The Afrikaner Weerstandsbeweging has largely been inactive in South Africa since the demise of apartheid, although in 2008, the organisation was reactivated and is actively seeking an Afrikaner secessionist state within South Africa.
 On 3 April 2010, Eugene Terre'Blanche, leader of the AWB, was murdered on his farm.

 The Suidlanders is a survivalist Afrikaner group.